 2. Habitat loss

 You know how we’re all mad about palm oil?
 It’s not the only reason rainforests are being destroyed and species forced out of their natural habitat.

 Vast swathes of the Amazon have been cleared, 91% of this was to make way for animal agriculture – far more than palm oil.

-To be clear, I’m not endorsing the use of palm oil, I’m merely saying that it’s not the worst thing out there.
+To be clear, I’m not endorsing the use of palm oil (I’ve done a whole post on it though if you’re interested), I’m merely saying that it’s not the worst thing out there.

 It’s like the demonisation of plastic straws all over again – find one contributing factor to an enormous mess and make everyone that can’t survive without that thing feel hella guilty.
 Not cool.

 I loved Blue Planet and I LOVE David Attenborough, but I was dismayed, nay, SHOCKED when they devoted a whole episode to the sorry state of the seas and then neglected to mention that nearly half of the plastic and general rubbish being chucked into the sea is from the fishing industry.

 Maybe they didn’t bother to mention it because it’s predicted that by 2048 there’ll be no fish left anyway so the problem’s kind of solved itself.